gpustack/llama-box/README.md

                                   path to static lookup cache to use for lookup decoding (not updated by generation) -lcd,  --lookup-cache-dynamic FILE
-                                  path to dynamic lookup cache to use for lookup decoding (updated by generation)
+                                  path to dynamic lookup cache to use for lookup decoding (updated by generation) --pooling                pooling type for embeddings, use model default if unspecified

 rpc-server: